 My Portugal trip cost $116 per day, excluding flights.

 A mid-range budget traveler can expect to spend approximately $110 per day in Portugal.
 This generally means staying at an accommodation that’s about $65 per night, eating at primarily $ to $$ restaurants that come out to roughly $25 per day, using Portugal’s metros and trains for transport, and booking group tours for some of the top attractions.

 My flight from Barcelona, Spain to Lisbon, Portugal was $130.

-My flight from Lisbon to the the US east coast was $398.
-Round-trip flights from the US will generally be the most expensive cost to visiting Portugal.
+My flight from Lisbon’s international airport to the United States East Coast was $398.
+Round-trip flights from the United States will generally be the biggest travel expense when visiting Portugal.

-The most expensive months to fly to Portugal from the US are July and August and the cheapest month to fly to Portugal is November, according to Kayak.
+The most expensive months to fly to Portugal from the United States are July and August and the cheapest months to fly to Portugal are November and October, according to Kayak and Skyscanner.

 |Accommodation||Total Cost||Cost Per Day|

 |Porto Airbnb||$162||$81 (including tax)|